COVID-19: Providers

 Vaccine Information for Providers

-On September 12, 2023, the Centers for Disease Control and Prevention (CDC) recommended use of 2023-2024 updated COVID-19 vaccines for everyone 6 months of age and older.
-The updated vaccines are monovalent products targeted at the omicron XBB.1.5 variant.
+The Centers for Disease Control and Prevention (CDC) recommend use of 2024-2025 updated COVID-19 vaccines for everyone 6 months of age and older.
+The updated vaccines are monovalent products targeted at the omicron JN.1 lineage or its KP.2 subvariant.
 Data show that the updated vaccines increase the immune response against other circulating variants.

-Bivalent mRNA COVID-19 vaccines targeted at older variants are no longer authorized or approved.
+2023-2024 COVID-19 vaccines targeted at older variants are no longer authorized or approved for use in the United States.

 COVID-19 vaccines remain our best defense against COVID-19 and have saved millions of lives.
 Providers should offer and encourage vaccination to all their patients, especially those at increased risk of severe COVID-19 illness, hospitalization and death.